-Our net cash flows provided by operating activities are primarily used to fund investments to enhance the capacity and reliability of our network and further expand our products and services, and make scheduled and voluntary repayments of our indebtedness and periodic distributions to MCC.
-As of March 31, 2019, our near-term liquidity requirements included term loan principal repayments of \$20.5 million over the next twelve months and \$150.0 million of the 51⁄2% Notes, which had been called for redemption.
-See "2019 Financing Activity" below and Notes 6 and 14 in our Notes to Consolidated Financial Statements.
-As of the same date, our sources of liquidity included \$133.9 million of cash and approximately \$365.6 million of unused and available commitments under our \$375.0 million revolving credit facility, after giving effect to no outstanding loans and \$9.4 million of letters of credit issued to various parties as collateral.
+Our net cash flows provided by operating activities are primarily used to fund investments to enhance the capacity and reliability of our network and further expand our products and services, and make scheduled and voluntary repayments of our indebtedness and certain periodic distributions to MCC.
+As of September 30, 2019, our near-term liquidity requirements included term loan principal repayments of \$20.5 million over the next twelve months.
+As of the same date, our sources of liquidity included \$15.6 million of cash and approximately \$227.4 million of unused and available commitments under our \$375.0 million revolving credit facility, after giving effect to \$138.3 million of outstanding loans and \$9.4 million of letters of credit issued to various parties as collateral.